 During the summer of 2011, Peterson joined the Lee faculty as a part of the School of Theology in the Religion Department where he presently teaches a variety of Old Testament classes and Introductory Hebrew.

 Peterson is from New Brunswick, Canada, and has lived in various places, mostly connected to his time in school.
-He and his wife, Christine, have three children, Madeline, Mark and Kevin.
+He and his wife, Christine, have four children, Madeline, Mark, Kevin, and Evelyn.